-Fair housing issues are also affected by historical exclusionary zoning practices, such as the use of zoning ordinances to exclude certain types of land uses and/or races and ethnicities from a given community.
-Exclusionary zoning was introduced in the early 1900s, typically to prevent racial and ethnic minorities from moving into middle-and upper-class neighborhoods.
+Segregation is partly a result of Fair housing issues are also affected by historical exclusionary zoning practices, which such as is the use of zoning ordinances to exclude certain types of land uses and/or races and ethnicities from a given community.
+Exclusionary zoning was introduced in the early 1900s, typically to prevent racial and ethnic minorities from moving into middle- and upper-class neighborhoods.
 In the United States, exclusionary zoning is standard in almost all communities and is used to limit the supply of available housing units, such as prohibiting multifamily residential dwelling and minimum lot size requirements.